simonklee/godis/readme.md

 * Commands API exactly mimics the Redis commands.
 It is extremly consistent with the real deal.
-* Flexible design with support for pipelines, subpub etc.
+* Flexible design with support for pipelines, pubsub etc.

 ## Install